What are marital assets in Texas? Everything you need to know

 If you’re reading this article, you’re probably wondering how your marital assets will be divided in the event of divorce.
 Some people with few assets enter marriage to a party with sizeable assets assuming they will have a stake in those assets should they divorce.
 On the flip side, high earning individuals and those who enter marriage with multiple properties may be worried about losing valuable assets in a divorce.

 While we’d like to believe that most people enter marriage hoping it will last a lifetime, we all know that’s not always the case.
 I encourage people with few to no assets not to assume their spouse will be generous with their separate assets in the event of divorce (oftentimes they are not).
 This is especially true later in life when it will be more difficult to support yourself as time goes on.
-You may want to get a prenup or postnup to clarify what your financial settlement will look like if you divorce and/or continue to earn your own income and save for retirement just in case you end up on your own.
+You may want to look into a prenuptial agreement or post marital agreement to clarify what your financial settlement will look like if you divorce and/or continue to earn your own income and save for retirement just in case you end up on your own.

 As for the affluent individuals who are fearful of losing sizeable chunks of their separate properties in a divorce, Texas is a favorable state when it comes to separate property (as noted in the section above).
 However, you should know that any income you earn from your separate property during marriage is generally considered community property.
 And of course, you will need to overcome the presumption of community property for your separate assets in the event of divorce.
 Taking the proper legal steps to formally establish what is your separate property can save you a lot of headaches down the road.